grrr-amsterdam/nova-publish/README.md

 <!-- Description -->

-> Adds a publish button to Nova to trigger a Github workflow which runs you static site generator
+> Adds a publish button to Nova to trigger a GitHub workflow which runs you static site generator

 ### Developed with ❤️ by [GRRR](https://grrr.nl)